a-sena/Datanettverk_og_skytjenester_Prosjekt/README.md

 If you try to run simpleperf without using the c and s flags, you will get an error message.
 So make sure to use the s and c flags, but not on the same command line You will also get an error message if you enter the c and s flags on the same command line

+ If the measurements are to be taken in a certain unit type, the "-f" flag should be used and the unit type should be entered next to it.
+ The -f flag can be used both when invoking the server and invoking the client.
+ For example, if you want to get the output in KB, a command like "python3 simpleperf.py -c -I '127.0.0.1' -p 8088 -t 25 -f KB" should be written.
+ Thus, the measurements to be printed on the client page are printed in KB format.
+ If the f flag is not specified on the command line, the measurements are printed in MB format.
+ Accepted format types are KB,B,MB,M. If any other format is specified, an error message will be printed.

 If you want to run the tests, you should first open virtualbox.
 You must have downloaded mininet in order to run the tests.
 After downloading Mininet, clone this code file containing simpleperf and portfolio-topology to virtualbox.